Completing the Complexity Classification of 2-Solo Chess: Knights and Kings are Hard: King 2-

 We show that King 2-\solo is \NP-hard by reduction from \sat.
 Given is a \sat instance with a formula $\Phi$ together with a drawing as described in the previous section.
 We now construct an instance $I_\Phi$ of King 2-\solo that mimics the drawing of $\Phi$ such that $\Phi$ is satisfiable if and only if $I_\Phi$ is clearable.
 For this, we have two types of \emph{variable assignment} gadgets VAR and 2VAR, AND-, OR-, and crossing gadgets (X), as well as a transportation gadget (so-called \emph{wire}) and a checking gadget (1-TEST).

 Each gadget has up to two input and up to two output squares.
 All gadgets are depicted in Figure~\ref{fig:king:gadgets}.
-We call the wire-, VAR-, OR-, AND-, X*-gadget (part of the X-gadget), and 1-TEST-gadget \emph{atomic gadgets}.
+We call the wire-, VAR-, OR-, AND-, X* gadget (part of the X gadget), and 1-TEST gadget \emph{atomic gadgets}.
 Each non-transportation atomic gadget is placed (possibly rotated or mirrored as needed) in the center of the corresponding tile in the given embedding.
 They are connected via wires in a way that adjacent atomic gadgets share a single square, which is an output square in one gadget and an input square in the other.
 Other than that, the gadgets do not touch or overlap with other gadgets.
 Wires are placed along the edges of the embedding.
 Within a tile, wires are extended to connect the tile input and output with the gadget inputs and outputs, respectively.
 The size of the tiles for the embedding is chosen such that this is always possible.
-The 1-TEST-gadget is placed such that its input square is the output square of the wire that corresponds to the circuit output.
+The 1-TEST gadget is placed such that its input square is the output square of the wire that corresponds to the circuit output.
 See Figure~\ref{fig:king:full-instance} for a full example instance.

-It is useful to assume that in a clearing sequence of $I_\Phi$, the gadgets are cleared in a specific order, starting with the VAR-gadgets and following the wires towards the 1-TEST-gadget.
+It is useful to assume that in a clearing sequence of $I_\Phi$, the gadgets are cleared in a specific order, starting with the VAR gadgets and following the wires towards the 1-TEST gadget.
 We later show that every clearable instance indeed admits such a clearing sequence.
-With such an order, we can think of the capturing of kings as a \emph{signal} that goes from each VAR-gadget to the 1-TEST-gadget.
+With such an order, we can think of the capturing of kings as a \emph{signal} that goes from each VAR gadget to the 1-TEST gadget.
 The budget of the king on an input square of a gadget right before making moves within the gadget indicates an incoming signal.
 Analogously, the budget of the king on an output square right after clearing the corresponding gadget indicates an outgoing signal.
 We note that the only two possible budgets for both input and output are $0$ and $1$.
 These signal values represent false and true, respectively.
 In the following, we describe the individual gadgets in more detail.

-The 1-TEST-gadget checks if its input is $1$.
+The 1-TEST gadget checks if its input is $1$.
 It is easy to verify that not all kings in the gadget can be captured and thus, it contains the final square in every clearing sequence.
 In particular, it is only clearable if its input is a $1$-signal.